Chances are, if you are reading this, you are experiencing the almost inevitable pregnancy back pain.

 When sitting at a desk, place a rolled-up towel behind your back for support and rest your feet on a stool.
-If you decide to keep your feet down, keep your hips and knees at 90-degree angle and prevent crossing your legs.
+If you decide to keep your feet down, keep your hips and knees at a 90-degree angle and prevent crossing your legs.

 Try to sit up straight with your shoulders back.

-Ensure you change positions often, as standing or sitting for long periods of time can cause muscle tension and cramping.
+Ensure you change positions often, like standing or sitting for long periods of time can cause muscle tension and cramping.
 Moving around improves circulation which helps take oxygenated blood to your tissues and muscles.

 The longer you stand, the more stress your baby weight places on your back.
 Therefore, sitting down and resting often is also important, specially as you get closer to the third trimester.

 3. Body Mechanics